 Download and Install

-On launching the application, a welcome screen is visible which has the various network interfaces available for your device listed.
+On launching the application, we get a welcome screen that has the various network interfaces available for your device listed.
 In this case, we have Local Area Connection, Ethernet and Wi-fi.
 The small graph to the right of each represents the flow of live traffic on the interface.

 Capture network packets